-To participate within a Special Olympics Club, an athlete must be officially registered with Special Olympics New Zealand.
-This registration includes completion of a medical screening on joining the programme, and renewal of the medical certificate/registration every four years.
+To participate within a Special Olympics club, an athlete must be officially registered.
+Registration includes completion of a medical screening on joining the programme, and renewal of this every four years.
+This is to confirm the athlete's eligibility\ for Special Olympics (on joining the programme) and to approve they are fit and able to participate in sport.